kpagels/EmbeddedSystemX/README.md

 # EmbeddedSystemX
 Exercise 1 & 2 - Embedded Real Time System

-Aalborg University - Computer Technology
+ (Aalborg University 2017 - Computer Technology)

 This is the first handin in Embedded Real Time System which was delivered by our group.
 The pdf files for exercise 1 and 2 can be found inside this project.